-To get Disability Support Pension we need to assess how your condition affects you.
+To get Disability Support Pension you need to provide current medical evidence.

-You need to provide medical evidence from your treating health professionals.
-We need this to understand how your disability or condition currently affects you and to correctly assess your claim.
+We need this to understand how your disability or medical condition affects you, and to assess your claim.

 - are permanently blind

 - have a terminal illness with a life expectancy of less than 2 years

 - have an intellectual disability with an IQ of less than 70, or

 Fully diagnosed, treated and stabilised

 If you don’t meet any of those criteria, your disability or medical condition needs to be fully diagnosed, treated and stabilised.

 We’ll review your medical evidence to assess this.